Skip to main content

 "Was FormationHub hacked?"

-We've never had a data breach.
-Account takeovers are typically due to credentials leaked elsewhere (other site breaches, phishing, malware) and used to try logging into multiple services.
+Account takeovers are typically due to credentials leaked elsewhere (other site breaches, phishing, malware) and reused to try logging into multiple services, rather than a problem with FormationHub's systems specifically.
+Contact us and we'll look into your account's activity and let you know what we find.

 "Will my LLC be okay?"

 Almost always yes.
-We can roll back unauthorized changes within our system.
-State filings are harder to reverse but possible.
+We can help address unauthorized changes within our system.
+State filings that have already been accepted by the state are harder to reverse — see "What we CAN'T undo" above.

 "Can I sue someone for accessing my account?"